4TUResearchData-Carpentries/2019-09-25-Eindhoven/index.md

 instructor: ["Renato Alvez", "Nicolas Dintzner"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
 helper: ["To be announced!"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 email: ["p.m.martinezlavanchy@tudelft.nl", "n.j.r.dintzner@tudelft.nl"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
-collaborative_notes:  https://pad.carpentries.org/<to be announced>          # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document
+collaborative_notes:  Etherpad will be available.
+Link soon!   # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document
-eventbrite:   <to be announced>        # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
+eventbrite:   tue-software-carpentry-workshop-tickets-63069694153  # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 ---

 {% comment %} See instructions in the comments below for how to edit specific sections of this workshop template. {% endcomment %}